 • Swelling of the feet or ankles

 The most common cause of mitral stenosis is rheumatic fever, which causes damage to heart valves.
-However, Mitral stenosis can be caused by other conditions that affect the mitral valve, as well.
+However, This can be caused by other conditions that affect the mitral valve, as well.

 If the symptoms are mild or nonexistent, treatment may not be necessary.
 If symptoms are severe, hospitalization may be necessary.
 In most cases, medications are prescribed to treat the disease.
 In rare cases, surgery may be necessary.